libsdl-org/SDL/docs/README-migration.md

 Programs which have access to shaders can implement more robust versions of those functions using custom shader code rendered as a post-process effect.

+'SDL_GL_GetSwapInterval()' takes 'interval' as an output parameter and returns -1 on error.

 Removed 'SDL_GL_CONTEXT_EGL' from OpenGL configuration attributes You can instead use 'SDL_GL_SetAttribute(SDL_GL_CONTEXT_PROFILE_MASK, SDL_GL_CONTEXT_PROFILE_ES);'